-The momentum $S$ is conserved throughout the nozzle identical for any position along the nozzle and given by:
+The momentum $S$ is conserved throughout the nozzle identical for any position along the nozzle and is given by:

-where the last equality is obtained by making use of Eqs.~\eqref{eq:CA_apx} and \eqref{eq:pressure_apx}.
+where the last equality is obtained using Eqs.~\eqref{eq:CA_apx} and \eqref{eq:pressure_apx}.
 The same conservation law applies to the energy flow $v^2 S$.
 Thus, we obtain the following relation:

-with pressures $P_\Le$ and $P_\Ri$ for the left and right lead, respectively, and the superscript denotes whether the constant belongs to the solution to the left or to the right of the shock wave (see discussion of supersonic flow profile in Main Text).
-Combining this relation with Eq.~\eqref{eq:CP_CA_apx} and the expression for $C_A^\Le$ in case of a supersonic flow profile from left to right, i.e., $C_A^\Le = \kappa A_\throat$ (with minimal cross section $A_\throat$ at the throat of the nozzle) we obtain the following relation between the cross section and the pressure of the nozzle, to the left and right of the shock front, respectively:
+with pressures $P_\Le$ and $P_\Ri$ for the left and right leads, respectively, and the superscript denoting whether the constant belongs to the solution to the left or to the right of the shock front (see discussion of supersonic flow profile in Sec.~\ref{sec:pressure-driven-flow}).
+Combining this relation with Eq.~\eqref{eq:CP_CA_apx} and the expression for $C_A^\Le$ in the case of a supersonic flow profile from left to right, i.e., $C_A^\Le = \kappa A_\throat$ (with minimal cross section $A_\throat$ at the throat of the nozzle) we obtain the following relations between the cross section and the pressure of the nozzle, to the left and right of the shock front, respectively:

-The shock wave appears at the position to the right of the throat where the cross section is equal to: